fhinkel/type-profile/README.md

 Collect runtime type information 😻 of your JavaScript code.

+This is a demo how you could use V8's new type information feature.

+V8 can now collect type information at runtime.
+V8 is Google’s open source JavaScript engine.
+Chrome, Node.js, and many other applications use V8.
+This type profiler is built into the engine, the information is not statically inferred.

+The [V8 inspector protocol](https://chromedevtools.github.io/devtools-protocol/v8/Profiler/#method-startTypeProfile) provides access to the type information.
+Since the inspector is available in Node (see [Node Documentation](https://nodejs.org/dist/latest-v8.x/docs/api/inspector.html)), it's easy to write modules that utilize type information.
+This repo is a very simple demo of this.

 Run `node demo.js`, then open [localhost:8080](http://localhost:8080).

 *Note: currently needs Node with V8 [tip-of-tree](https://github.com/v8/node).*